Fizzbb/GPUNotes/nvml-python/README.md

 ```
 lastSeenTimeStamp Return only samples with timestamp greater than lastSeenTimeStamp.
 If set 0, return all available values.
 ```
-The timestamp unit seems to be micro second.
+The timestamp unit is micro second.

+When there is no sample found, still return a list of 100 all zeros sample.
+Need to double check if the pid is not 0, to get the valid results.

 Sample outputs
 ```